 Since arriving at Edinburgh I have held a number of research management roles, including PIR Research Convenor and REF Coordinator (2007-13), Deputy Dean of Research for the College of Humanities and Social Science (2011-2013), Director of Research for SSPS (2015-17), REF Dean for the College (2017-) and Dean of Research for the College (2018-).
 In 2014 I founded the Centre for Science, Knowledge and Policy - SKAPE, which I co-directed from 2014-16.

 Knowledge exchange and impact

-In addition to my academic research, I have served as a consultant on immigration and asylum issues for the UN High Commission for Refugees, the UN Global Commission on International Migration, the British Foreign Office, the European Commission, European Parliament, the OECD, and the Scottish Government.
+I have served as a consultant on immigration and asylum issues for the UN High Commission for Refugees, the UN Global Commission on International Migration, the British Foreign Office, the European Commission, European Parliament, the OECD, and the Scottish Government.